bitloops/bitloops-language/documentation/docs/reference/entity.md

 ---
 sidebar_label: Entity
-title: Bitloops Language - Entity - Basic Syntax
+title: Entity - Basic Syntax
 description: Entity syntax on Bitloops Language - An entity is a representation of an object that has an identity.
 It is unique!
 keywords: [bitloops, bitloops language, basic syntax, programming language, variables, types, objects, data types, classes, interfaces, modules, functions, loops, services, entity]
 ---